Frequently Asked Questions

 Does the Athenaeum Form Priests?

 Yes.
-The Athenaeum's seminary division - Mount St. Mary's of the West - prepares men for ordination to the Roman Catholic priesthood to serve in the Archdiocese of Cincinnati and other dioceses.
-The dioceses of Toledo and Youngstown have had a long-standing relationship with Mount St. Mary's.
-Other dioceses in the region have sent seminarians to Mount St. Mary's.
+The Athenaeum's seminary division - Mount St. Mary's Seminary of the West - prepares men for ordination to the Roman Catholic priesthood to serve in the Archdiocese of Cincinnati and other dioceses.
+In addition to the Archdiocese, current seminary enrollment represents the dioceses of Toledo, Ohio; Youngstown, Ohio; Louisville, Kentucky; Tulsa, Oklahoma; the Fathers of Mercy, Auburn, Kentucky; and the Oratory of St. Philip Neri, Cincinnati.

 Does the Athenaeum Form Anyone Besides Priests?